Journal · May 8, 2026

 Windows Phase 2 sits behind macOS, using Windows Filtering Platform.
 Container and microVM isolation, Phase 3, is queued for the highest-assurance enterprise deployments where additional isolation between the wrapped agent and the operator’s host filesystem matters.

 Sentinels work begins in v1.3, after Phase 1 macOS clears entitlement review.
-The eBPF baselining and anomaly-surface UX were designed alongside the wall and have been waiting on the wall to land first.
-They are next.
+The auditd-tail fallback and anomaly-surface UX were designed alongside the wall.
+The eBPF watcher remains a scaffold until the real probe loader is implemented.

 Your kernel